abhishekarya1/myblog/content/post/2018-06-26-choosing-electives.md

 Cloud Computing ensures accessibility from anywhere, anytime using any kind of device.

-But Cloud Computing is so popular because of the ease of operation and scalability it provides to internet based businesses.
  Suppose a company or an individual sets up a website and wants to host it.
 How will they do it without cloud computing?
 They can just host it on their computer and give people address to their computer.
 But, can they ensure that they will be accessible every time?, even at night, what about when they are not around?
 Cloud Computing solves this by allowing companies to host their websites on another computers from people/firms who can ensure all of the above.

 Another example is, suppose a website, some days it receives a lot of users, other day the number of users drop drastically, this keeps happening.
-The company cannot work with limited servers because that would hamper their growth, so should they go out and buy a new computer or system every time the user count is high?
+The company cannot work with limited servers because that would hamper their growth, so should they go out and buy a new computer every time the user count is high?
 That would lead to a wastage of money as most of those expensive systems would sit idle when there are less users.
-Cloud storage renting companies like Amazon Web Services provide other companies a space to host and this leads to companies becoming worry free of maintaining a website and focusing on their actual product.
+Cloud storage renting companies like Amazon Web Services(AWS) provide other companies a space on their computers to host their services and this leads to companies being worry free of maintaining a website and focusing on their actual product.

-An app store can be an example of cloud storage.
 Suppose you made an app, how will you distribute it to people across the world if you have no app store.
 You'll have to send the app file to people manually.
 But storing all of the apps available in the cloud ensures accessibility.

 Facilities like Gmail and Google Drive allows you to **manage** the software from your device, is the software on your device?
 No. You are just accessing it and managing it from your phone or computer.